hanfak/topics-to-learn/general-paradigms/architecture/checklist/architecture-setup-checklist.md

 - Pairing or/and Code reviews
   - Will you perform code reviews during development?
   - How will thos code reviews be supported by software?
-    - github, reviewboard
+    - github, reviewboard, pairing
   - When will they be performed?
+  - How will they be done?
+    - conventions set
   - Metrics used
+  - Is there a precheck before review is done
+    - branch build - runs build, static analysis tests
 - Pair programming
   - When will this be done?
   - How long for?
     - Monitoring equal pairing
   - Switching up?
+  - Styles?
   - Equipment?
     - one box two computers Or laptops
     - Monitors
     - keyboards & mice
     - desks
     - chairs
+  - Remote pairing
+    - software? licenses?
 - Trunk or feature/branch based development
   - use of feature toggles for trunk based
   - How/when to merge?
+  - CI setup, so master in good state
+    - build monitor to inform about issues with failng builds
   - Architecture so different stories in play wont affect all or minmal amount of same code being changed
 - Continuous Integration
   - How will the build process be executed on a regular basis?
-  - There are cloud providers like CircleCI or Travis or you may install a local Jenkins server or GoCD.
+  - There are cloud providers like CircleCI or Travis or you may install a local Jenkins server, teamcity or GoCD.
+  - Infrastructure as code for settings for builds
 - Build Monitors
   - A screen which displays any failing builds from CI (red builds)
   - Any metrics from Production